 - That the child has a right to enjoy and be connected with their cultural background

-The legislation clarifies that the primary consideration to be given the greatest weight by the Court is the need to protect the child from harm.
+The legislation clarifies that the Court's primary consideration to be given the greatest weight is the need to protect the child from harm.

 Who decides what’s best for the child?

-Older children are entitled to choose where they would prefer to live, however for younger children the parents make that decision on their behalf.
-Where there has been a history of domestic violence or the issues are complicated the courts will make the ultimate decision about parenting arrangements.
+Older children are entitled to choose where they would prefer to live; however, the parents make that decision on their behalf for younger children.
+Where there has been a history of domestic violence or complicated issues, the courts will ultimately decide about parenting arrangements.

 What is a Parenting Plan?

 A Parenting Plan is an agreement in writing about parenting arrangements for children under 18.
-Parenting Plans are a quick and inexpensive way to put informal arrangements in writing so that they are clear and easy to follow.
+Parenting Plans are a quick and inexpensive way to put informal arrangements in writing to be clear and easy to follow.

 Unlike orders made by the court, a Parenting Plan is not a legally enforceable agreement.
 Parents who seek enforceable parenting arrangements require court orders.
-If you are unable to reach an agreement or require something that is enforceable our Family Lawyers can prepare the necessary documents for Consent Orders.
+If you cannot reach an agreement or require something enforceable, our Family Lawyers can prepare the necessary documents for Consent Orders.

 What are Parenting Orders?

-To ensure a parenting arrangement is legally enforceable you can apply to the Family Court for Consent Orders.
+To ensure a legally enforceable parenting arrangement, you can apply to the Family Court for Consent Orders.
 They are called consent orders because they are made with the consent of both parties.

 What are Pre-Action Procedures?

 Before commencing a parenting case, you are generally required to attend compulsory dispute resolution or mediation in an attempt to resolve the dispute.
-If mediation is not successful or one of the parties refuses to attend, the mediator will issue a section 60I certificate.
+If mediation is unsuccessful or one of the parties refuses to attend, the mediator will issue a section 60I certificate.